Yandex Cloud

 yc resource-manager folder bind-access-policy \

-Where allowed_src_ip is a list of public IP addresses or IP address ranges in CIDR notation you can call functions and containers from.
+• allowed_src_ips: List of IP addresses or IP address ranges in CIDR notation to allow calling and managing containers.

 • Access policies